yash04747/docs/docs/guides/advanced-wp-filesystem-proxy.md

 ---

 # Using the Redux WP_Filesystem Proxy

-Redux has a WordPress filesystem proxy built in to help you read and write files that will pass Theme-Check.
-You can use these calls the moment a Redux object has been loaded (your Redux config has been run).
+Redux has a WordPress filesystem proxy built in to help you read and write files that will pass Theme Check.
+These calls are available the moment a Redux object has been loaded (your Redux config has been run).

 ::: warning Table of Contents
 [[toc]]